 In This Article

 The tree of life is a sacred symbol that represents many things.
-It symbolizes the cycle of life, family connection, or the interconnection of all things.
+The Tree of Life spiritual meaning symbolizes the cycle of life, family connection, or the interconnection of all things.

 The Connection of All Things

 The tree of life is a symbol of the interconnectedness of all life.